Dr Milena Čavić

 BIOGRAPHY

-Milena Čavić holds a Ph.D. in Biochemistry from the University of Belgrade, Serbia and is currently employed at the Institute for Oncology and Radiology of Serbia as a Senior Research Associate.
-She gained international scientific experience at the University of Barcelona, Spain, and at the Research Center Borstel, Germany.
-Her current research focus involves investigating molecular mechanisms of response and resistance to chemo-, radio-, targeted and immunological anticancer therapies, as well as the advancement and implementation of cancer early detection and screening programs.
-Since 2019, Dr Cavic has served as the Co-chair of the Diagnostics Working group of the Screening & Early Detection Committee of the International Association for the Study of Lung Cancer (IASLC).
-She is a coordinator of one Horizon Europe Twinning project, and a participant in one Horizon 2020 MSCA-RISE and one PROMIS project of the Science Fund of the Republic of Serbia.
-Dr Cavic is a (co)author of over 45 scientific publications and has served as an expert evaluator of proposals in Horizon (Life sciences panel) and European Cooperation in Science and Technology (COST) programs.
+Milena Čavić holds a Ph.D. in Biochemistry and a MSc in Management in the Healthcare system from the University of Belgrade, Serbia.
+She is currently employed at the Institute for Oncology and Radiology of Serbia as a Principal Research Fellow.
+Her current research focus involves investigating molecular mechanisms of response and resistance to anticancer therapies, as well as the advancement and implementation of cancer early detection and screening programs.
+Dr Cavic serves as the Chair of the Diagnostics Working Group of the International Association for the Study of Lung Cancer (IASLC)’s Screening & Early Detection Committee.
+She is a coordinator and principal investigator in Horizon Europe projects.
+Dr Cavic is a (co)author of over 60 scientific publications and has served as an expert evaluator of proposals in Horizon (Life sciences panel) and European Cooperation in Science and Technology (COST) programs.
+In 2024, Dr Cavic participated in the establishment of the first national Master of Science Bioinformatics program at the Faculty of Medicine, University of Belgrade, Serbia.
 She is passionately involved in the education of young scientists as a lecturer and mentor at the University of Belgrade, Serbia and University of Barcelona, Spain.
+Her efforts are also directed towards implementation of strategies for dealing with inequity in cancer research and healthcare.

 Principal research fellow